bencottier/DRL-TF2/project1.md

 How does the performance compare to baseline for a deep RL algorithm with

-1. policy network containing pretrained state autoencoder layers
+1. q network inputting pretrained decoded state
-2. q network containing pretrained transition dynamics estimator layers
+2. q network inputting next state (via pretrained transition model) in addition to state and action
 3. both 1 and 2

 ## Components